berternie9/portfolio-website/README.md

-# Portfolio: Bernadine Dao
+# Bernadine Dao's Portfolio Website
-This is my ;ortfolio website.
+This is my portfolio website.
 Here, you can find my:
 - Contact details
 - Professional Summary
 - Education